The Wall (American game show)

 The Wall is an American television game show airing on NBC, which premiered on December 19, 2016.
 The show is hosted by Chris Hardwick, who also serves as executive producer on the show along with LeBron James, Maverick Carter, and Andrew Glassman.

-In 2018, Telemundo announced plans for a Spanish-language version of The Wall, which premiered in January 2020.
-Telemundo's version of the game show is hosted by Marco Antonio Regil.
+In 2018, NBC announced plans for a Spanish-language version of The Wall, which premiered in January 2020 on their Telemundo Spanish-language network with Marco Antonio Regil hosting.

 Broadcast

 Two special episodes aired on November 22, 2017 and December 27, 2017.
 A special Christmas themed episode aired on December 4, 2017.
 The second half of the second season premiered on January 1, 2018.
 Season 3 premiered on March 15, 2020.
 After going on a brief hiatus in July 2020, new episodes resumed broadcast on September 24, 2020.
 On September 30, 2020, the series was renewed for a fourth season of 20 episodes.
 The fourth season premiered on January 4, 2021.
 A special Tokyo 2020 Olympics episode aired to raise money for the Team USA fund on February 22, 2021.
 A special Red Nose Day episode aired on May 27, 2021.
 After going on a brief hiatus in September 2021, new episodes resumed broadcast on November 12, 2021.
-The fifth season is set to premiere on April 11, 2023.
+The fifth season premiered on April 11, 2023.
+After going on hiatus in December 2023, new episodes of the fifth season resumed July 1, 2024.

+On November 12, 2025, it was announced that The Wall had been renewed for a sixth season, scheduled to premiere on January 5, 2026.

 Gameplay

 The Wall is a four-story tall (40 ft) pegboard, similar to a pachinko game or bean machine; it also is similar to the board used for the Plinko pricing game on The Price Is Right.
-The bottom of the board is divided into 15 slots marked with various U.S. dollar amounts; eight of these range from $1 to $100 and remain constant throughout the game, while the others have higher values and increase from round to round.
+The bottom of the board is divided into 15 slots marked with various dollar amounts, alternating between low and high values.
+The eight low values range from $1 to $100 and remain constant throughout the game, while the seven high values are $5,000 or more and increase from round to round.
 Balls can be put into play from seven numbered "drop zones" on the top edge of the board, directly above the seven centermost money slots.

 A team of two contestants plays each game, attempting to bank as much money as possible by answering questions correctly and landing balls in high-value slots.
-Green balls dropped on the board will add to the team's bank, while red balls dropped on the board will subtract from it.
+Green balls add the values in which they land to the team's bank, while red balls deduct theirs.
 Throughout the game, the bank has a floor of $0.